deltaepsilon/chrisesplin.com/content/writing/articles/bootstrap-or-vc-funded-startup/index.md

 The business was dying.

 We tried to kick into overdrive, but there was nothing actionable.
 We'd tried all of our best ideas already.
 The business was just failing.
 Slowly.
-We just watched it wither.
+We watched it wither.

 The slow decline was excruciating.

 My wife had been hustling for years and her energy was fading.
 But the core driver was consumer behavior.
 A bunch of competitors had cropped up, and while their products were inferior, they were cutting into our revenue.
-And to top it off, the mid 2010's calligraphy trend that we'd ridden was breaking hard.
+And to top it off, the mid 2010's calligraphy trend that we'd been riding was breaking hard.
 We'd caught a wave of intense interest in calligraphy, driven by social media influencers like my wife who showed off their art on Instagram.

 But the Instagram crowd was moving on.
 Search volume for "calligraphy class online" was dropping.
 We still ranked at or near the top of Google for all of the keywords we cared about, but traffic was dying out.